Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Preliminaries

 Dropping the integrality condition \eqref{eq:bin}, the model \eqref{eq:Objective}-\eqref{eq:bounds} is called the \emph{cycle relaxation} of MaxCut.
 In general, a solution to the cycle relaxation yields an upper bound on the optimum cut value.
 However, it is known that the cycle relaxation has integer optimal solutions for all weights $w_e\in \R^{|E|}$ if and only if $G$ has no $K_5$ minor, \cf \cite{Barahona_1986}.
 Although the MaxCut problem is NP-hard, optimizing the cycle relaxation can be done in polynomial time via \emph{odd-cycle separation}.
 First, only \eqref{eq:Objective} and \eqref{eq:bounds} is optimized.
 Given an optimal solution $x^*$, the odd-cycle separation algorithms decides whether $x^*$ satisfies all odd-cycle inequalities.
 If not, it returns a violated one which is added to the model and the procedure is repeated.
 Otherwise, $x^*$ is optimal for the cycle relaxation.
 Barahona and Majhoub \cite{Barahona_1989} give a polynomial-time algorithm for odd-cycle separation based on shortest paths.
 Typically, one seeks for odd-cycle inequalities that belong to \emph{chordless} cycles as they define facets of the cut polytope, \cf \cite{Barahona_1986,Juenger_2019}.
 For complete graphs, the odd-cycle inequalities take the form

 \noeqref{eq:tr2,eq:tr3} for all triangles $\set{t,u,v}$ in $G$.
 A key ingredient of our algorithm is, that a solution to the cycle relaxation can be computed efficiently.
-We thus use an optimum cycle relaxation solution to reduce the size of the MaxCut instance such that it can be handled by near-term quantum computers.
-To this end, we iteratively identify two vertices incident to an edge with a single super-vertex such that the corresponding value of the relaxation solution is close to integer.
-This process of vertex identification is called \emph{shrinking}, \cf \cite{Liers_2011, Bonato_2014}.
-Details are explained in Section~3.
+We thus use an optimum cycle relaxation solution to reduce the size of the MaxCut instance such that it can be handled by near-term quantum computers. \tb{To this end, we identify an edge whose corresponding value of the relaxation solution is close to integer.
+Then, the two incident vertices are replaced by a single vertex.
+We refer to such a new vertex originating from replacing two vertices as a \emph{super-vertex}.
+We repeat this vertex replacement until a target size is reached.} This process is called \emph{shrinking}, \cf~\cite{Liers_2011, Bonato_2014}.
+Details are explained in Section~\ref{sec:algo}.

 Current research in quantum computation for combinatorial optimization mainly focuses on QUBO problems, that is, problems of the form